 If you switch in the middle of the year, your company and employees will receive multiple W-2s and tax forms, just like when you switch jobs mid-year.
 But if you leave on January 1st, it’s a nice, clean break.

 The next best time to switch, from a tax filing standpoint, is quarterly.
-For 2019, the quarterly tax deadlines are:
+The quarterly filing deadlines in any given year (unless it falls on a weekend or holiday) are:

 PEOs have the choice to file your state taxes under their own FEIN (which is easier for them), or your company’s FEIN.
 If the PEO has been filing state taxes under your tax ID number, switching on the quarter is the best option.
 If your state taxes have already been filed under the PEO’s ID, you can switch at any time.